 The B-I Triangle shows eight integrities every entrepreneur needs in order to be successful.

-The B-I Triangle as a whole represents a strong system of systems, supported by a team with a leader, all working towards a common mission.
-I would like to highlight three important points about why the B-I Triangle is important.
+As a whole, the B-I Triangle represents a strong system of systems, supported by a team with a leader, all working towards a common mission.

 And the foundation of the B-I Triangle?
 Mission.
 A business without a mission is like a person without a soul.
 If you start a business without a mission, you’ll bail when the going gets tough.
 The most successful entrepreneurs start a business because they want to make a difference in the world.
 Starting a business without money makes staying at it even harder.
 You’ll need to know your why when it comes to starting a business.
 You need to establish your mission.